brandon-rhodes/python-patterns/python/module-globals/index.rst

 But the object does not simply serve as data;
 it is not merely an integer, string, or data structure.
-Instead, the object is made available for the sake of the methods it offers — to offers actions, verbs.
+Instead, the object is made available for the sake of the methods it offers — for the actions it can perform.

 The simplest Global Objects are immutable.
 A common example is a compiled regular expression —